jxjo/Xoptfoil2/docs/airfoil_optimization/basics.md

 For the initial airfoil, the 'Objective Function' is exactly equal to 1.0.
 A better airfoil in terms of the objectives has a value of less than 1.0 - a worse design has a value greater than 1.0

 The 'Objective Function' is the only information that the optimizer has available to find the best design.
-It's a bit like the children's game 'Hot, cold' where the optimizer only has this one piece of information as a clue in which direction to improve the design variables.
+It's a bit like the children's game 'Hot, cold' where the optimizer only has this one piece of information as a clue in which direction to improve the design variables

-*(That is still amazing to me...)*
+*(...that is still amazing to me...)*

 ## Create Shape and Evaluate